 Basic diagnostic equipment and facilities needed to run an operating room will be limited: there may not even be an X-ray machine.
 Responsibilities include general surgery, surgical-needs assessment, and training of local staff.

 MSF asks surgeons to depart on very short notice to meet the needs of emergencies that require their skills.
-But MSF does offer surgeons the option of shorter-than-usual assignments (generally lasting from 5 weeks to 3 months or more).
+But MSF does offer surgeons the option of shorter-than-usual assignments (generally lasting from five weeks to three months or more).

 - Must meet general requirements